Skip to main content

 during my 4 month draft, the most energetic person I've met also had a buzz cut

-he likes operating forklifts at airports, and was also very optimistic about his life
+he likes operating forklifts at airports (also earns a lot!), and was also very optimistic about his life

 just like me, although we couldn't do anything useful during the draft (sigh...), we still enjoyed helping move the camp to a new site, while others were complaining about the sun, and how tiring it was to move a few chairs (were they even men?), we actually enjoyed the work and being able to live in the new camp